mc-programmer/RESTful_api_sample/README.md

 # RESTful_api_sample

-## this is a simple blog api project
+## this is a simple asp.net core blog api project

 i've tried implement REST principles in this project